Diderot-Language/examples/README.md

 **NOTE: As Diderot branches are merged, the names and URLs for these may change**

 At this point there are different branches with different functionalities;
 work on merging them is ongoing.
+Any or all of them should be within `$DDRO_ROOT`:

+	cd $DDRO_ROOT

-For all of the "svn co" commands below, the password is also "anonsvn".
+Every branch is available via an "svn co" command below.
+The password is also "anonsvn".

 The **vis12** branch was created with a [VIS'12](http://ieeevis.org/year/2012/info/call-participation/welcome)